210104-msbi-reston/TeamProgress-P2/README.md

 * Execute each query.
   * This will take anywhere from 5-10 minutes each.

-### Option 3 - SSIS Packages
-* Navigate to the TeamProgress-P2\SQL folder in the cloned repository.
-* Open the files named DBCreateTables.sql and DWCreateTables.sql in SSMS and execute the queries.

-#### Populate Distinct Tables

-#### Restaurant Facts

 ## SSAS and the Cube
 * Navigate to TeamProgress-P2\SSAS in the cloned repository.